KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures

 (January 31) Publication of Dreams of a Spirit-Seer Elucidated by Dreams of Metaphysics [writings].
 This satirical work criticizes claims to knowledge of the supersensible.

-(April) Kant begins work as assistant librarian at the Castle Library in Königsberg [more] (his first salaried income), continuing this until May 1772.
+(February) Kant begins work as assistant librarian at the Royal Library [glossary] in Königsberg [more] (his first salaried income), continuing this until April 1772.
+The library is open from 1-4 PM every Wednesday and Saturday afternoon.[1]

 1768

-(Summer) J. J. Kanter decorates his newly opened bookshop with the portraits of three Prussian luminaries — Moses Mendelssohn [bio], Friedrich II, and the poet Karl Wilhelm Ramler — and six local intellectuals: F. S. Bock [bio], T. G. Hippel [bio], J. G. Scheffner [bio], J. G. Lindner [bio], and Kant [bio], [and a 6th yet to be identified].
+(Summer) J. J. Kanter [bio] decorates his newly opened bookshop with the portraits of three Prussian luminaries — Moses Mendelssohn [bio], Friedrich II, and the poet Karl Wilhelm Ramler — and six local intellectuals: F. S. Bock [bio], J. G. Hamann [bio], T. G. von Hippel [bio], Kant [bio], J. G. Lindner [bio], and J. G. Scheffner [bio].[1]

 1769